mamd0uh/players-agent/README.md

 ## Installation

 * You will need to install the following packages:
+  * dotenv
+  * express
+  * express-react-views
+  * method-override
+  * mongoose
+  * react
-*
+  * react-dom
+* You will need to make an .env file and put the Port and MongoDB connection string

 ## Routes